History of Portsmouth F.C.: Portsmouth Football and Athletic Company Limited (1898–1912)

 With the successful purchase and acquisition of a plot of agricultural land off Goldsmith Avenue near the (then) small farming village of Milton, a general meeting of shareholders was then held on 2 September 1898 at the Sussex Hotel, opposite Portsmouth's Town Hall.

 Weeks later, Football Association representative William Pickford met with George Lewin Oliver to inspect and approve the land which would soon become Fratton Park.
 The site was shortly to be turfed and fenced and it was hoped that football could be played there after Christmas of 1898.
 However, the ground site was still covered with a crop of potatoes which the directors were "anxious to sell", which they eventually did, contributing to the funds of the newly formed company.

 On 19 December 1898, the "Hampshire Telegraph" newspaper ran an advertisement inviting tenders "for the building of two stands: the first, 100 feet long with seven rows of seats on the south side and the second, terracing which stretched for 240 feet on the opposite, north side."

-The early football ground was designed by locally renowned Portsmouth architect Arthur Cogswell, who was well known to Portsmouth's chairman through his professional connections to the Brickwood Brewery.
-Arthur Cogswell was also an experienced enthusiast of association football, having earlier formed the amateur level Portsmouth Association Football Club (1884 to 1896).
-(This earlier "Portsmouth AFC" predates "Royal Artillery FC Portsmouth".)

 On 15 August 1899, more than 1,000 people, including some of the first Pompey players, attended the opening to see how a former potato field had been transformed into a modest football ground, now officially named as "Fratton Park".

 The name, "Fratton Park" was deliberately chosen and intended to persuade Fratton Station users that "Fratton Park" was within easy walking distance.
 Despite its name, the Fratton Park stadium itself is actually built a mile away from the Fratton district and railway station in the Milton district of Portsmouth, and the stadium still retains a Milton "PO4 8RA" postal code today, instead of a "PO1" of Fratton and the city centre districts.